Inerizal/headphones-landing-page/README.md

-# headphones-landing-page
+# Landing page for a headphones company
-Sample landing page for a headphones company
+Sample landing page for a headphones company.
+Made with semantic HTML and modern CSS features like Grid and Flexbox.
+Gallery made with simplelightbox.